 two year free membership of the IBA, including membership of one committee within the awarding section of the Legal Practice Division, and one committee within the Section on Public and Professional Interest (SPPI);

-a waiver of either the following years' IBA 2015 Annual Conference registration fee or a waived registration fee to attend a specialty conference sponsored by any committee within the awarding LPD section
+a waiver of either the following years' IBA Annual Conference registration fee or a waived registration fee to attend a speciality conference sponsored by any committee within the awarding LPD section

 To see a list of the winning scholars of the 2013 Annual Conference Boston, please click here.